Alghero: Ramparts

-The first ramparts system looks back to the 13th century and was imported from the Genovese system.
-In 1354 the city was occupied by Catalans, who restored and expanded the defensive system, back then in bad condition.
+The first rampart system looks back to the 13th century and was imported from the Genovese system.
+In 1354, the city was occupied by Catalans, who restored and expanded the defensive system, back then in bad condition.
 Some features from the old walls were respected, but Ferdinand the Catholic, who wanted to grant more protection to the city, built the majority of them in the 16th century.
 Along the walls, seven towers and three forts are found.